 - Please prepare the students for the live birds, by explaining that they used to live in the wild before they were injured.
 They are not like your dogs or cats; they are still wild animals and can get scared by loud noises or big movements.
 We do not pet the birds and again, there is a distance between birds and students as required by our federal permit.
 We ask that the students are quiet coming in and leaving the program area, stay seated in their spot, and listen closely to directions during the program.
 These few rules will make sure that everyone, including the birds, enjoy the program!

 Marsh Haven Nature Center is permitted by the US Fish & Wildlife Service and the Wisconsin Department of Natural Resources to use these birds for educational purposes and we thank them for that opportunity!
-Birds may include: red-tailed hawk, American kestrel, barred owl, Eastern screech owl, Turkey vulture, or great-horned owl.
-No guarantee on which bird will be at a program, they decide who wants to go that day.
+No guarantee on which species will be at a program, they decide who wants to go that day.

 Please contact Renee if you have any questions or concerns before setting up a program.

 To schedule a program or for more information, please contact: